lvisintini/Keyswitch-Biscuit/README.md

 ### **v1.1** (gerbers/gerbers-v1.1.zip)

-This version was the first usable MVP and it was successfully used in my my own Dactyl Manuform build.
+This version was the first usable MVP and it was successfully used in my own Dactyl Manuform build.

 Works great!